cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 8. If custom policies have been created, repeat steps 4 to 7 for each policy, selecting the appropriate policy in step 5.

-**ScubaGear will continue to look for the legacy policies when running in noninteractive mode because of a limitation in the API when gathering the data for the report.
-Users can utilize interactive mode and the -UseNewTeamsAppSetting parameter to allow ScubaGear to gather the data for the newer portal based settings.**
+**ScubaGear will continue to look for and gather the legacy policies when running in any mode.
+However, there a limitation in the API when gathering the data for the report.
+Users must utilize interactive mode to allow ScubaGear to gather the data for the newer portal based settings.**

 This section helps reduce security risks related to app integration with Microsoft Teams.
 Teams can integrate with the following classes of apps: